gleanwork/configure-mcp-server/CONTRIBUTING.md

 cd mcp-server
 ```

-1. Ensure `node` and `pnpm` are installed.
+1. Ensure `node` and `npm` are installed.
 This project has a built-in
    [mise](http://mise.jdx.dev/) config file that you can use if you'd like
    (though it is not required):